- What treatment programs are available for inpatients?

 - First Responder Treatment Services

 Our inpatient program features board certified psychiatrists and physicians, registered nurses who provide 24-hour care, and master’s level social workers, therapists, and addiction counselors.
 Together, they provide a multidisciplinary treatment approach supported by family involvement.
-Patients also have seamless access to University Medical Center of Princeton if acute medical needs arise, along with access to lab and consultation services at Princeton HealthCare System.
+Patients also have seamless access to Princeton Medical Center if acute medical needs arise, along with access to lab and consultation services at Princeton Health.

 Our specialized treatment programs are designed to meet the unique developmental, diagnostic, and gender-related needs of each patient.
 All of our inpatient programs include: